Malaria prophylaxis: History

 Malaria is one of the oldest known pathogens, and began having a major impact on human survival about 10,000 years ago with the birth of agriculture.
 The development of virulence in the parasite has been demonstrated using genomic mapping of samples from this period, confirming the emergence of genes conferring a reduced risk of developing the malaria infection.
 References to the disease can be found in manuscripts from ancient Egypt, India and China, illustrating its wide geographical distribution.
 The first treatment identified is thought to be quinine, one of four alkaloids from the bark of the Cinchona tree.
 Originally it was used by the tribes of Ecuador and Peru for treating fevers.
-Its role in treating malaria was recognised and recorded first by an Augustine monk from Lima, Peru in 1633.
-Seven years later the drug had reached Europe and was being used widely with the name 'the Jesuit's bark'.
+Its role in treating malaria was recognized and recorded first by an Augustine monk from Lima, Peru in 1633.
+Seven years later the drug had reached Europe and was being used widely with the name 'the Jesuit's powder'.
 From this point onwards the use of Quinine and the public interest in malaria increased, although the compound was not isolated and identified as the active ingredient until 1820.
-By the mid-1880s the Dutch had grown vast plantations of cinchona trees and monopolised the world market.
+By the mid-1880s the Dutch had grown vast plantations of cinchona trees and monopolized the world market.

 Quinine remained the only available treatment for malaria until the early 1920s.
-During the First World War German scientists developed the first synthetic antimalarial compound—Atabrin and this was followed by Resochin and sontochin derived from 4-aminoquinoline compounds.
-American troops, on capturing Tunisia during the Second World War, acquired, then altered the drugs to produce chloroquine.
+During the First World War German scientists developed the first synthetic antimalarial compound, Atabrine, which was followed by Resochin and Sontochin derived from four-amino quinoline compounds.
+After capturing Tunisia during the Second World War, American scientists acquired and altered the drugs to produce chloroquine.

-The development of new antimalarial drugs spurred the World Health Organization in 1955 to attempt a global malaria eradication program.
+The development of new antimalarial drugs spurred the World Health Organization in 1955 to attempt a global malaria eradication campaign.
 This was successful in much of Brazil, the US and Egypt but ultimately failed elsewhere.
 Efforts to control malaria are still continuing, with the development of drug-resistant parasites presenting increasingly difficult problems.

 The CDC publishes recommendations for travels advising about the risk of contracting malaria in various countries.

 Some of the factors in deciding whether to use chemotherapy as malaria pre-exposure prophylaxis include the specific itinerary, length of trip, cost of drug, previous adverse reactions to antimalarials, drug allergies, and personal medical history.